John Diefenbaker: Leadership contender (1948–1956)

 Diefenbaker won Prince Albert in 1953, even as the Tories suffered a second consecutive disastrous defeat under Drew.
 Speculation arose in the press that the leader might be pressured to step aside.
 Drew was determined to remain, however, and Diefenbaker was careful to avoid any action that might be seen as disloyal.
 However, Diefenbaker was never a member of the "Five O'clock Club" of Drew intimates who met the leader in his office for a drink and gossip each day.
 By 1955, there was a widespread feeling among Tories that Drew was not capable of leading the party to a victory.
 At the same time, the Liberals were in flux as the aging St. Laurent tired of politics.
-Drew was able to damage the government in a weeks-long battle over the TransCanada pipeline in 1956—the so-called Pipeline Debate—in which the government, in a hurry to obtain financing for the pipeline, imposed closure before the debate even began.
+Drew was able to damage the government in a weeks-long battle over the TransCanada pipeline in 1956—the Pipeline Debate—in which the government, in a hurry to obtain financing for the pipeline, imposed closure before the debate even began.
 The Tories and the CCF combined to obstruct business in the House for weeks before the Liberals were finally able to pass the measure.
 Diefenbaker played a relatively minor role in the Pipeline Debate, speaking only once.